-V. Advance BlueHub priorities around inclusive excellence, including: (1) increasing efforts that effectively support marginalized communities and holding ourselves accountable by assessing the impact of our work in those communities, and (2) pursuing internal initiatives that continue to build an inclusive, unified and empowered team.
+V. Advance BlueHub priorities around inclusive excellence, including: (1) increasing efforts that effectively support low-income communities and holding ourselves accountable by assessing the impact of our work in those communities, and (2) pursuing internal initiatives that continue to build an inclusive, unified and empowered team.

 BlueHub centers equity in its work, both in the communities we serve and in our workplace.
 Externally, we will continue to lend to populations that have historically been denied access to capital and will assess the impact of our lending.
-Internally, we cultivate a culture of inclusive excellence that celebrates the diversity of who we are; that works to mitigate the toxicity of racism, sexism, xenophobia, homophobia and other biases; and that empowers each of us to thrive and to propel BlueHub's mission forward.
+Internally, we cultivate a culture of inclusive excellence that celebrates who we are; and that empowers each of us to thrive and to propel BlueHub's mission forward.